Selinede/Arctic_shores-sauce/README.md

  **Features**

- 1. Login Text Feilds: Provides a secure login mechanism for users to authenticate themselves using their credentials.
+ 1. Login Text Fields: Provides a secure login mechanism for users to authenticate themselves using their credentials.

  2. Product Catalog: Displays a catalog of available products with details such as descriptions, prices, and images.